Asclepias amplexicaulis Sm.

 Asclepias amplexicaulis occasionally reaches 50 cm (1.6 ft.) in height and has large opposite leathery leaves.
 True to its common name, the leaves have no petiole (stalk) and appear to clasp the stem.
 The flowers are green, with a pinkish or purplish tint and, except for their large size, are similar in structure to flowers of other milkweeds.
 Unlike most milkweeds, however, the flowers occur in a single umbel at the top of the stem, rather than in multiple umbels in the axils of the leaves.
 The fruit of A. amplexicaulis is a pod, 10-13 cm (4-5 in.) long, borne on a short contorted stalk.
 The pods are spindle-shaped, meaning wide in the middle and tapered at both ends, and are filled with numerous small brown seeds, each with a tuft of long silky hair.

-In Minnesota, A. amplexicaulis occurs exclusively in dry, sandy, sparsely vegetated soil in savannas, and upland prairies.
+In Minnesota, A. amplexicaulis occurs exclusively in dry, sandy and sparsely vegetated soil in savannas, and upland prairies.
 It requires full sunlight and minimal competition from other perennials.
 In today's landscape, these are often small remnants of larger habitats that have been fragmented by human activities.

 Biology / Life History

 Like all milkweeds, A. amplexicaulis is a perennial, though it is not known how long individuals actually live.
-The thick, waxy leaves are an adaptation to the hot, dry habitat in which the species lives, allowing it to survive summer-long droughts and still produce viable seeds.
+The thick waxy leaves are an adaptation to the hot and dry habitat in which the species lives, allowing it to survive summer-long droughts and still produce viable seeds.

 Conservation / Management